vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 ## [Unreleased]

+### Fixed
+- **`[FIX]`** Corrected a performance regression where downloading language packs would trigger a slow, on-demand audio generation process on the server instead of fetching the correct, pre-generated audio pack from Firebase Storage.
+This ensures near-instantaneous downloads for users.
+- **`[FIX]`** Resolved an issue where re-syncing saved phrases for offline use was incorrectly calling the slow, on-demand audio generation process.
+It now correctly calls the dedicated `getSavedPhrasesAudioPack` action, making the sync much faster.
+- **`[FIX]`** Standardized the error handling in the `getAzureVoices` server action.
+It now consistently returns an object with an error property instead of sometimes throwing an exception, making client-side error handling more reliable and preventing potential crashes.
+- **`[FIX]`** Removed a redundant `intel.ts` file and consolidated its functionality into `intel-admin.ts` to improve code quality and reduce maintenance overhead.
+The `InfoHub` page has been updated to use the correct import path.
+- **`[FIX]`** Resolved a critical user registration bug where users signing up with Google would be authenticated but would not have a corresponding user profile created in the Firestore database.
+The `signUpUser` action now correctly handles this case by checking for an existing auth user before attempting to create a new one.
+- **`[FIX]`** Corrected a `TypeError` in `firebase.ts` caused by calling `persistentSingleTabManager()` without the required `forceOwnership: true` parameter, which was causing all build attempts to fail.
+- **`[IMPROVEMENT]`** Implemented robust offline detection across all microphone-dependent features (Learn, Converse, Sync Room).
+All mic buttons are now disabled when the user is offline, with a tooltip explaining the reason, preventing errors and improving user experience.

 ### Added
 - **`[IMPROVEMENT]`** Established and documented a robust, multi-step AI process for generating pure-language translations, specifically addressing challenges with closely-related languages like Khmer and Thai.
 The successful "correct-and-refine" method involves:
     1.  **Initial Translation:** Generate a baseline translation of the source text.